DataDog/datadog-agent/docs/dev/contributing.md

 #### After the first in-depth review

 After the first in-depth review, to make follow-up reviews easier:
-- Avoid force pushes (in particular rewriting the history that was already reviewed, which makes follow up reviews painful)
+- Avoid force pushes.
+In particular rewriting the history that was already reviewed, which makes follow up reviews painful as GitHub loose track of each comments.
 - Resolve merge conflicts with `main` using `git merge origin/main` (AFAIK Github handles that well in the history and the diff)

 #### How to merge to `main`